 - Students who test positive should isolate in their residence hall rooms then wear masks for another five days, and refrain from eating with others.

 - During the five-day isolation period, students must not attend class or leave their residence hall room except to use the restroom/shower, pick up to-go meals in a dining hall, or for medical attention/an appointment at Health Services.

 - Following the five day isolation period, students who tested positive may attend class, but they must remain masked and refrain from eating with others for an additional five days.

-- Health Services will advise students regarding release from isolation.
+- Health Services can advise students regarding release from isolation and answer additional questions.

-- See the Student COVID Protocols for more details.
+- See the Student COVID Protocols (requires Wellesley login) for more details.

 Close contacts of individuals who tested positive are not required to quarantine and are expected to attend class and work on campus.

-- Close contacts (especially roommates) should test six days after exposure, mask around others for 10 days after exposure, and be careful about eating with others.
+- Close contacts (especially roommates) should mask around others for 10 days after exposure, test six days after exposure, and be careful about eating with others.

 - Close contacts who have symptoms should test and contact their health care provider.

 - Campus buildings continue to be closed to the general public and will require swipe access where available.
 However, members of the College community may invite guests into buildings.
 In addition, events (such as lectures, performances, or competitions) may be designated as open to the public, and public-facing facilities (such as the Davis Museum, Bookstore, Global Flora, and the Office of Admissions) may be open at specified hours.
 Visitors should check event organizers regarding parking recommendations.